-Children and teens should carefully consider the risks and consequences of getting tattoos and body piercings, according to a new report from the American Academy of Pediatrics.
+Children and teens should carefully consider the risks and consequences of getting tattoos and body and ear piercings, according to a new report from the American Academy of Pediatrics.
 The report is the first to offer clinical guidelines for body modification in minors, and cautions that poorly-planned tattoos and piercings can be dangerous.

-“There’s some concern—and potential risk—if you go to a place where there’s not a clean needle,” says coauthor of the study Dr. Cora Breuner, chair of the AAP Committee on Adolescence, citing risks of HIV, Hepatitis B, Hepatitis C. Breuner adds that prominent tattoos could also get in the way of future job prospects.
+“There’s some concern — and potential risk — if you go to a place where there’s not a clean needle,” says coauthor of the study Dr. Cora Breuner, chair of the AAP Committee on Adolescence, citing risks of HIV, Hepatitis B, Hepatitis C. Breuner adds that prominent tattoos could also get in the way of future job prospects.
 “The placement of tattoos is a huge, controversial issue because many people want other people to see their tattoos, but sometimes it gets in the way of employment.”

 Physicians once considered tattoos and body piercings warning signs for high-risk youth, with one retrospective analysis finding that tattoos are associated with drug use, violence, and suicide.
 But the data suggest that is no longer the case.
 As of 2010, nearly 40 percent of 18- to 29-year-olds report having at least one tattoo, and more than 20 percent have a non-earring body piercing.
 “I think tattooing right now is much more accepted than it was 15 or 20 years ago,” Breuner says.
 “We used to see people that had tattoos [and consider them] somewhat high-risk.”